-The players’ associations are not challenging the legality of jock taxes in general.
+The players’ associations are not challenging the legality of jock taxes in general, about which you can continue reading here.
 It is well established that states and municipalities have the right to tax income earned by athletes in their jurisdiction.
 Such taxes are commonplace in most states and some municipalities.

 What is being challenged, however, is how these jock taxes are being applied.
 Pittsburgh is being sued because their tax laws exempt players who live in Pittsburgh, which the players’ associations claim violates the Pennsylvania Constitution’s requirement for uniformity in taxes as well as the United States Constitution’s dormant commerce clause.
 Pittsburgh is likely to counter by arguing that its jock tax is actually a license or usage fee, making it exempt from state constitutional requirements.